AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Rapid_Mix_Solution.md

 * Extract the column of available horsepower and the column of premium efficiencies from the excel file and place them within their own 1D numpy arrays.
 * Apply appropriate units to the two extracted numpy arrays.

 **NOTE:** The variable to which you assign the extracted excel document is a special type of data structure called a [dataframe](https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).
 You can call a column of data from a dataframe by 'indexing' by the columns title in the original file, like `dataframe['Horsepower']`.
-Make sure the column header is input as a string!
+Make sure the column header is input as a string.

 ```python
 #We use a pandas dataframe (df) to hold the data from the excel sheet.
 MotorEfficiencydf = pd.read_excel('motor_efficiency.xlsx')

 print(MotorEfficiencydf)